GoDevOp/land-use-public-comment/proxy/PHP/README.md

     * **matchAll="true"**: When true all requests that begin with the specified URL are forwarded.
 Otherwise, the URL requested must match exactly.
     * **username**: Username to use when requesting a token - if needed for ArcGIS Server token based authentication.
     * **password**: Password to use when requesting a token - if needed for ArcGIS Server token based authentication.
-    * **clientId**.
-Used with clientSecret for OAuth authentication to obtain a token - if needed for OAuth 2.0 authentication.
+    * **clientId**:  Used with clientSecret for OAuth authentication to obtain a token - if needed for OAuth 2.0 authentication.
     * **clientSecret**: Used with clientId for OAuth authentication to obtain a token - if needed for OAuth 2.0 authentication.
     * **oauth2Endpoint**: When using OAuth 2.0 authentication specify the portal specific OAuth 2.0 authentication endpoint.
 The default value is https://www.arcgis.com/sharing/oauth2/.
     * **rateLimit**: The maximum number of requests with a particular referer over the specified **rateLimitPeriod**.